 Kat Muscat was a talented young writer and editor whose life embodied the motto she had tattooed on her arm: Defiance.
 Feminism.
 Empathy.
 As a past editor of quarterly print magazine Voiceworks, Muscat helped champion the work of emerging Australian creatives.
 As a writer she was a fierce and defiant voice in the literary community, writing about mental health, sex and feminism.

-Now in its fifth year, the award will increase to $5000 in 2020.
-Past fellows include Melbourne author Fury, who is developing a play looking at the relationships between lesbians and gay men during the early stages of the AIDS crisis; Liana Skrzypczak, who is writing fantasy novel The Lore of Jeju, set on a Korean island with a fraught past; and author and sexual assault survivor Bri Lee, whose 2018 memoir Eggshell Skull looks at the way Australia’s legal system handles sexual crimes.
+The fellowship is now in its seventh year.
+Past fellows include Bosnian-Australian writer, editor and critic Dženana Vucic, who’s working on a project about her experience as a refugee in the Bosnian War, with broader themes around how we tell stories; Perth-based writer, poet and editor Maddie Godfrey, who’s working on a manuscript of poetry and personal essays called Womanhood Is a Hungry Mirror; Melbourne author Fury, who’s behind a play looking at the relationships between lesbians and gay men during the early stages of the AIDS crisis; Liana Skrzypczak, author of fantasy novel The Lore of Jeju, set on a Korean island with a fraught past; and author and sexual-assault survivor Bri Lee, whose 2018 memoir Eggshell Skull looks at the way Australia’s legal system handles sexual crimes.

 Lee was the inaugural Kat Muscat Fellow, and used the funds to access mentorship and for research while putting together the first draft of her book.
 The author credits the fellowship with helping her secure an agent, which led to her signing with a publisher, ultimately changing the course of her career.

 2017 recipient Fury says that not only did the fellowship support their research for a play, it also greatly helped them secure funding for an additional project – a graphic novel-memoir called I Don’t Understand How Emotions Work.